mikhailBorisof/Door-Telegram-Bot/README.md

 The bot's main functions include:
 - Receiving messages from guests
 - Playing a ringtone when a call is received
-- Enabling/disabling Do Not Disturb mode
+- Enabling/disabling/change the operating time for Do Not Disturb mode